Many daily items may create bad indoor air quality in your the Wasatch Front region residence.

-Though they are often more efficient, modern homes do not breathe (ventilate) the way older homes have.
-Tight-sealing weather stripping and storm doors keep indoor air in and outdoor air out.
-This provides higher energy savings, but the limited exchange of outdoor and indoor air can mean a buildup of contaminants inside your home.
-In these circumstances, a whole home ventilation system is recommended.
-Ventilation systems exchange stale indoor air for cleaner outdoor air, without sacrificing energy savings.
+Though they are typically more efficient, updated homes don’t ventilate the way older homes do.
+Tight weather stripping and storm doors keep inside air in and outside air out.
+This gives better energy savings, but the limited exchange of outdoor and indoor air can cause pollutants accumulating inside your home.